SoftwareAG/c8y-docs/content/welcome-users/first-steps.md

 ### Step 3: Register a device

-To connect a device to {{< product-c8y-iot >}}, you need to register it.
-This is done in the **Device management application**.
-Devices can be connected to your {{< product-c8y-iot >}} account in three different ways:
+To connect a device to {{< product-c8y-iot >}}, you need to register it in the Device management application.
+This process is described in general in [Registering devices](/device-management-application/registering-devices/).
+As a start, see the following ways a device can be connected to your {{< product-c8y-iot >}} account:

 * Connect a smartphone to {{< product-c8y-iot >}} using the [{{< sensor-app >}}](/sensor-app/overview/).
 The {{< sensor-app >}} is a free smartphone application available for iOS and Android smartphones.
 * Connect a [Raspberry Pi as demo device using thin.edge.io](/device-integration/integration-tutorials/#prerequisites).
 The Raspberry Pi is a relatively simple and cheap yet powerful device.
 This makes it ideal for testing and trying out as well as some production use cases.

-* [Connect any device manually](/device-management-application/registering-devices/#to-connect-a-device-manually) by following the manual device registration steps.
+For the purpose of this tutorial, we will register a device via the {{< sensor-app >}}.

 #### Connecting a smartphone with the {{< sensor-app >}}

-In this tutorial, we will register a device via the {{< sensor-app >}}.

-The app is designed to collect measurements from your smartphone, nearby Bluetooth device sensors, and vehicle On-board Debug (OBD) sensors, and send them to the {{< product-c8y-iot >}} platform.
+The {{< sensor-app >}} is designed to collect measurements from your smartphone, nearby Bluetooth device sensors, and vehicle On-board Debug (OBD) sensors, and send them to the {{< product-c8y-iot >}} platform.
 The {{< sensor-app >}} can also send commands to the smartphone directly from the phone dashboard.

 Go to [Sensor App](/sensor-app/overview/) to see which smartphone sensors and Bluetooth devices are currently supported as well as more information on [how to install the app](/sensor-app/installing-the-sensor-app/) available for iOS and Android.